lukaszbudnik/auditor/README.md

 # Known issues

 Currently (and as per created issues) auditor is using local locks which in distributed environment do not guarantee any integrity at all.

-Further, it even turned out that under a high load blockchain integrity is not guaranteed when running on a single auditor instance.
-This can be due to consistency limitations of backend DBs, using local containers for tests rather than fine-tuned production-grade servers (local DynamoDB has a limit of 5 for both read and write capacities - which is a very low value), or... a bogus implementation of auditor (but I will get to the bottom of it!).
+Further, while running integration tests it turned out that under a high load blockchain integrity was not guaranteed even when running on a single auditor instance.
+In order to allow both DynamoDB and MongoDB to propagate changes I had to do explicit `time.Sleep(50 * time.Millisecond)` just after acquiring local lock.
+This slows down auditor itself, but thanks to this trick chainblock is consistent.
+Notice: This can be due to 1) consistency limitations of backend DBs (I ran some integration tests using AWS and Azure - will re-run more once I rewrite local locks to distributed locks) and 2) in case of local containers, the fact that local containers don't provide same performance as fine-tuned production-grade servers (for example local DynamoDB has a limit of 5 read and write capacity units).

 For running distributed simulations/performance tests there is an integration test suite in `integration-tests` directory.
 It comprises of the following 4 key files: